Through Minecraft's existence, there must only be like 600 of these threads made for the same error.

 Not only am I afforded protections by virtue of using a more solid platform (Linux), even if I were to use Windows, I greatly question the protection I'd have by having anti-virus software if there were discovered a means to arbitrarily plant executables on my server.
 And I certainly wouldn't want to waste endless cycles "protecting myself from 80000000000000 viruses", when there appears to be a dozen other better ways to do it less computationally expensively, more securely, and less band-aidy, such as using a VM.

-Mar 9, 2012Posted in: Server AdministrationQuote from awsome skins
+Mar 5, 2012Posted in: Server Support and AdministrationQuote from AmberK

 I disagree with previous posts.
 While it's true that the average player probably doesn't know much about exploiting you through hamachi, it doesn't take a whole lot of skill (or google searching) to find out how to do it and wreck your machine.
 I.e., if you **** off a kid and they google it, you could possibly be in for a load of butthurt as opposed to port forwarding.

 ^^This.
 Hamachi is apparently so poorly made that kiddies can google its exploits and the people behind engineering this VPN software can't figure out how to secure it.